TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_connected_wifi.md

 ```
 Where X is the number of 5160 drivers fitted.
 The drivers must be continuous and start at unit 0.
 So, if you have say 3 TMC5160s and 1 TMC22XX and 1 other driver, the 5160s must be in slots 0, 1, and 2, the TMC22XX in slot 3 and the remainiong driver in 4.
 You can use RRF to assign any of those slots to an axis/extruder.

 #### Sensorless Homing

+**Supported by only the TMC2209, TMC2226 and TMC5160**
-If using sensorless homing/stall detection (supported by only the TMC2209 or TMC2226), the following line must be added to the board.txt file.
+If using sensorless homing/stall detection with TMC2209 or TMC2226 the following line must be added to the board.txt file.
+It is not needed with TMC5160.
 ```
 stepper.TmcDiagPins = {A.2, A.1, C.5}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include A.2 and A.1 in your board.txt file.
 For more information about setting up sensorless homing, please read [this](sensorless.html).

 #### Driver Diag Pin